 That’s far more than the required 170,000 signatures to qualify for the November ballot, but the Missouri Secretary of State’s Office still must confirm the validity of the signatures before certifying the question to go before voters.

-If approved, the ballot measure would legalize possession and consumption for anyone over 21.
+If approved, the ballot measure would legalize possession and consumption for anyone older than 21.

-It also would establish a state tax rate of up to 6% for marijuana products, and local governments could add a 3% tax, KSDK reported.
+It also would establish a state tax rate of up to 6% for marijuana products, and local governments could add a 3% tax, St. Louis TV station KSDK reported.

 That would make the state’s market competitive with that of neighboring Illinois, which has a much higher marijuana tax rate and would thus likely have more expensive price tags for cannabis, KSDK reported.